Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Private-Label/Citi.md

 titles: Request, Response
 -->

-Example of a charge payload request using a PLCC
+Example of a charge payload request using a Citi PLCC

 <!-- info -->
-> PLCC transactions routed to Citi require the additional fields `posEntyMode`, `posConditionCode`, and when the `origin` is *MOTO* `motoType` in [transaction interaction](?path=docs/Resources/Master-Data/Transaction-Interaction.md).
+> PLCC transactions routed to Citi require the additional fields `posEntyMode`, `posConditionCode`, and when the `origin` is _MOTO_ `motoType` in [transaction interaction](?path=docs/Resources/Master-Data/Transaction-Interaction.md).

 ```json
 {